DrSaaS/cloud-solution-reverse-proxy/multiple-website-cloud-solution.md

 nginx

-I used mobaxterm to ssh into the bastion instance  acme-bastion settings > configuration> ssh > add private key location +
+I used mobaxterm to ssh into the bastion instance (launch template) acme-bastion settings > configuration> ssh > add private key location +

 ssh -A ec2-user@<bastionpublicipaddress>